 - 12.1.1.
 Transfer.
 A "transfer" is a change of a unit member from one school site or program to another school site or program with a different cost center.
 Transfers may be voluntary, initiated by the unit member; or involuntary, initiated by the District. - 12.1.2.
 School Opening.
 A new educational facility opening where none had existed before or where a school had previously been closed and then reopened. - 12.1.3.
 School Closing.
 A school is closed when the existing educational program is removed from the facility or when otherwise determined by the District. - 12.1.4.
 School Grade-span Organizational Change.
-A grade-span change occurs when one or more grade levels are added to or deleted from a school without changing the basic educational philosophy.
+A grade-span change occurs when one or more grade levels are added to or deleted from a school without changing the basic educational philosophy. - 12.1.5.

-- 12.1.5.
 School Reorganization.
 A change in the basic educational philosophy of the school.
 Examples: a 7-9 junior high school becomes a 6-8 middle school, a 7-9 junior high school becomes a continuation high school, change from a non-magnet to a magnet school. - 12.1.6.
 Vacancy.
 A known vacancy is created by retirement, or other separation which has been accepted by the Board of Education, or results from an approved increase in positions, or from approved transfers. - 12.1.7.
 Multiple Assignment.
 A position which is located at more than one site and which is funded from more than one cost center. - 12.1.8.
 Itinerant Assignment.
 A position which may provide services to students of more than one site and which is assigned to one central office cost center. - 12.1.9.
 Priority Consideration.
-Status provided to a unit member who is in excess.
+Status provided to a unit member who is in excess or who is assigned to a school that is going to be closed per Section 12.1.3.
 A unit member with priority consideration is ensured an interview and shall be selected for a vacancy regardless of seniority, unless there is an overriding issue of qualifications based on objective criteria as established in the posting.
 It is assumed that a unit member who exercises priority consideration status to obtain an assignment accepts the educational philosophy of the school/program.
-Priority consideration status shall not apply to the May post. - 12.1.10.
+Priority consideration expires upon the placement of the unit member in a position or by September 1, whichever comes first. - 12.1.10.
 Priority Staffing School.
 A school which has more than thirty percent (30%) of the total assigned certificated staff, for a period of two (2) or more consecutive years, who have not reached their second year of permanent status.
 Such schools are typically characterized by a higher-than-average turnover rate and a lower-than-average response to positions available during post and bid periods. - 12.1.11.
-Right of First Refusal Status provided to a unit member who is assigned to a school that is going to be closed per Section 12.1.3.
-The Human Resource Services Division shall contact the unit member and communicate vacancies.
-The unit member shall have their choice of vacancies per Section 12.12.
-This right of first refusal begins with the Board of Education action closing a school and ends September 1 of the school year following the actual closure of the school.
+Academic Performance Index (Decile Ranking) 1-3 School.
+Effective January 1, 2007, schools that fall under this category shall be staffed in accordance with Section 12.3.1 of this Article.
+Posted positions at these school will not be subject to priority consideration.